carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/01_Get_Started.md

 ## Ready to start

-That covers the necessary setup to work with the AI Toolkit in VScode and Azure AI Foundry hosted models.
+That covers the necessary setup to work with the AI Toolkit in VScode and Github-hosted models.
 We will now move forward to begin exploring the Model Catalog and interacting with the models.
 Click **Next** to proceed to the following section of the lab.